nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `deleteT i/12` will delete the 12th task in the task list
+* `deleteT i/12` will delete the 12th task in the task list.

 ### Marking task as done: `markT`